 "The Life of Old Main" featured historical photographs of Old Main Dormitory in various stages, panoramic images of the campus as it existed at the turn of the 20th century, and images of student life on campus.
 Other items on display included memorabilia, historical Reveilles, and rounds from a pine tree that once stood near Old Main, painted by Carol McReynolds Davis depicting Old Main, The Chapel of Memories and a Magnolia.

-Please contact Melody Dale to reserve the Gallery.
+Please contact Nancy Bardwell to reserve the Gallery.